model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ### Write Sets and Havocking

-Functions can have side effects on data rechable through mutable refrences or pointers.
-To overapproximate all such modifications a function could apply to pointed-to data the verifier "havocks" those regions, essentially replacing their content with non-deterministic values.
+Functions can have side effects on data reachable through mutable references or pointers.
+To overapproximate all such modifications a function could apply to pointed-to data the verifier "havocs" those regions, essentially replacing their content with non-deterministic values.

 Let us consider a simple example of a `pop` method.